 Lance McCullers Jr. pitches with determination for the Astros.
 That's something his dad appreciates.
 (Photo by F. Carter Smith)

-Lance McCullers Jr. is embracing the role of a staff ace for the Houston Astros.
+Lance McCullers Jr. knows that nothing is guaranteed in October.
 (Photo by F. Carter Smith)

 Christian Vazquez seems to relish big moments at the plate.
 (Photo by F. Carter Smith)

 Lance McCullers at the Houston Astros Team Up event at Tootsies (Photo by Jacob Power)